kitzeslab/r-ribbit/README.md

 ```

 ## basic use
-To use this tool, you will need to specify the location of the audio files you wish to analyze and select parameters for RIBBIT.
+To use this tool, you will need to
+- specify the location of the audio files you wish to analyze
+- select parameters for RIBBIT analysis

 ### 1. Specify location of audio files to analyze
 Change the value of the variable `audio_folder` to the location of your audio files on your computer.
 For example, if I have .mp3 or .wav files in my Downloads folder on my mac, in a folder called `field_audio`, I would change line 30 to: